pfeodrippe/arrudeia/README.md

 Look at this, money has been created out of thin air!
 This is not good, but I leave the solution as an exercise to the reader =P

+## In production (or not test environment)

+When not in a test environment, you can disable the arrudeia macro code with `ARRUDEIA_DISABLE_MACROS=1` set as one of your environment variables.
+It will just return normal code equivalent to using the desired thread macro (e.g for `->*`, it will use `clojure.core/->` instead).
+The data readers will return the form unmodified. `label` will not modify the form passed to it.

 ## Usage

 Besides `->*`, also check `arrudeia.core/label`, it can be used in any